mlflow/mlflow-website/website/blog/2024-06-26-llm-as-judge/index.md

 import pandas as pd
 ```

-In order to evaluate your LLM with mlflow.evaluate(), your LLM has to be one of the following type:
+When using mlflow.evaluate(), your LLM can be either:
-1. A `mlflow.pyfunc.PyFuncModel()` instance or a URI pointing to a logged mlflow.pyfunc.PyFuncModel model.
-In general we call that MLflow model.
-The
+1. A `mlflow.pyfunc.PyFuncModel()` .
+Generally speaking an MLflow model.
-2. A `python function` that takes in string inputs and outputs a single string.
+2. A `python function` that has strings as inputs and outputs a single string.
-3. An `MLflow Deployments` endpoint URI pointing to a local MLflow Deployments Server, Databricks Foundation Models API, and External Models in Databricks Model Serving.
+3. An `MLflow Deployments` endpoint URI.
-4. Set `model=None`, and put model outputs in data.
-Only applicable when the data is a Pandas dataframe.
+4. Set `model=None` when you only want to provide the data which has already been scored by the model.

 For this case let's use an mlflow model.